 You can read about my journey around the English Marilyns here.

-Of course that begs the question as to what the prominence value should be if prominence is to be the objective measure to be used to determine whether or not a particular summit is to be regarded as a separate mountain or hill.
+Of course that begs the question as to what the prominence value should be if prominence is the objective measure to be used to determine whether or not one regards a particular summit as a separate mountain or hill.
 In UK terms we have a number of listings that use different prominence values – Nuttalls (15 metres of prominence and a minimum height of 610 metres), Hewitts (30 metres and a minimum height of 610 metres), HuMPs (100 metres, no minimum height), TuMPs (30 metres, no minimum height) – in addition to the Marilyns.

 A significant piece of work on the concepts of prominence and isolation by Andrew Kirmse and Jonathan de Ferranti is available here.
 The paper mentions others whose contributions to research in this area should be noted.